 A behavioural observation from research

 An observation is the atomic record of what a researcher actually saw or heard, captured before anyone interprets it.
 A participantParticipantUser ResearchA person participating in researchView reference → clicks the wrong button twice; a customer sighs and says the export "never works."
-The discipline of an observation is to write down the event and nothing more, holding off the explanation that the mind rushes to supply.
-Most research goes wrong at exactly this seam, where what happened quietly becomes what we think it means.
+An observation records the event itself, kept separate from the explanation laid over it.

 The split between recording and interpreting is old, anchored in the ethnographic tradition of dense, neutral field notes written in the moment.
 Its modern product form comes from Tomer Sharon's atomic research, developed while he was head of UX at WeWork, where the team built a research repository called Polaris around a single reusable unit.
 Sharon set out the model in Foundations of atomic research (2018): break findings into nuggets, each a tagged observation supported by evidenceEvidenceValidationData supporting or refuting a hypothesisView reference →, so a study stops being a report no one reopens and becomes a queryable store of single experiences.